 - Loss of consciousness

-Yuca can also affect the thyroid functioning, mainly during pregnancy – not to levels considered threatening.
+Yuca can also affect thyroid functioning, mainly during pregnancy – not to levels considered threatening.
 Phytoestrogens present in cassava can be transferred through breast milk; therefore, it must not be eaten during breastfeeding.

 How to cook Cassava?

-Cassava’s root is gluten, nut-free, and gluten, allowing people with allergies to consume it.
+Cassava’s root is gluten, and nut-free, and gluten, allowing people with allergies to consume it.
 Here are some steps to guide you on how to cook cassava: